adrianxsusec/tldrify/README.md

 ### Richer Querying Language with Error Handling
 The Querying Language at the moment just supports conjunctions between different filter-criterias (ie, get me news that has critera-A AND criteria-B).
 One other improvement that can be done to make the querying more rich is the addition of `or` between filter criterias (which can be denoted symbolically by `|` for instance).
 This would then likely also require for the addition of support for parenthesis and "order of operations" -- in cases where `|` and `&` are used in the same query.
 The querying language can also get more rich in terms of returning errors to display to the user when, for instance, they use a symbol not recognized by our querying-language.

+TODO: Add some more future-work things related to inference maybe?